personalrobotics/prpy/README.md

 Cloning environments is critical to enable planning with multiple planners in parallel and parallelizing planning and execution.
-PrPy provides two utilities to simplify environment cloning in OpenRAVE: the `Clone` context manager and the the `Cloned` helper function
+PrPy provides two utilities to simplify environment cloning in OpenRAVE: the `Clone` context manager and the the `Cloned` helper function.

 ### Clone Context Manager

-PrPy adds a `Clone` context manager to manage temporary environment clones;
-e.g. those used during planning.
+PrPy adds a `prpy.clone.Clone` context manager to manage temporary environment clones; e.g. those used during planning.
 This context manager clones an environment when entering the `with`-block and destroys the environment when exiting the block.
 This code is careful to lock the source and destination environments during cloning correctly to avoid introducing a race condition.

 In the simplest case, the `Clone` context manager creates an internal, temporary environment that is not re-used between calls: